ApostropheEditor/Apostrophe/README.md

 ## Translation

-If you want to help translating the project, please join us at [Poeditor](https://poeditor.com/join/project/gxVzFyXb2x).
+If you want to help translating the project, please join us at [Damned Lies](https://l10n.gnome.org/module/apostrophe/).
 Any help is appreciated!

 ## Building